aws/karpenter-provider-aws/designs/odcr.md

 ### Supporting associating Capacity Reservations to EC2NodeClass

 - Add a new field under `spec` for `capacityReservationSelectorTerms` to `EC2NodeClass` for defining which Capacity Reservation to be used for a specific `EC2NodeClass`
+  - This will allow us to attach multiple Capacity Reservations across AZs and Instance Types to a single EC2NodeClass.
+This capability removes the need for Capacity Reservation Groups for this MVP.
 - Add a new field under `status` for the found Capacity Reservations by the `spec.capacityReservationSelectorTerms` for the `EC2NodeClass`

 ```yaml